 Hours before three International Space Station (ISS) crewmembers descended safely to Earth aboard their Soyuz 26 capsule early Sept.
 16, the NASA-led Space Station Control board approved plans to resume launches of the Russian spacecraft on Nov.
 14, a schedule that would prevent a temporary interruption in the staffing of the 15-nation orbiting science laboratory.
 Crew launches of the Soyuz FG have been on hold since the failed Aug.
 24 launch of the Progress 44 supply craft, which was ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Space Station Partners Approve Resumption Of Soyuz Crew Launches".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Space Station Partners Approve Resumption Of Soyuz Crew Launches".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.